Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 In the dry residue

-Updated Acer Nitro 5 continues the main ideaof its predecessors: this is a balanced gaming laptop with a completely “lifting” cost, which is designed for a mass audience.
-It pleases with a successful, balanced configuration, which demonstrates very good gaming performance and a well-thought-out cooling system that effectively copes with its task.
-Of the nice bonuses it is worth noting the possibility of upgrading drives and RAM, as well as a nice full-size backlit keyboard.
-And all this is packed in a characteristic “gaming” case, which has become more compact and lighter.
-Of the claims, one can single out a display with a modest color gamut, a decision to remove the card reader and Type-C without support for video output.
-We visited the configuration review Acer Nitro 5 AN515-54-59TB (NH.Q59EU.039), which now costs about 30 000 UAH, which is very humane by the standards of gaming laptops.
+The updated Acer Nitro 5 continues the main ideaits predecessors: this is a balanced gaming laptop with quite &#8220;lifting&#8221; cost, which is designed for a mass audience.
+It pleases with a successful, balanced configuration that demonstrates very good performance in games and a well-thought-out cooling system that effectively copes with its task.
+Among the pleasant bonuses, it is worth noting the possibility of upgrading storage and RAM, as well as a pleasant full-size backlit keyboard.
+And all this is packaged in a characteristic &#8220;game&#8221; a body that has become more compact and lighter.
+Some of the complaints include a display with a modest color gamut, the decision to remove the card reader and Type-C without support for video output.
+We reviewed the Acer Nitro 5 AN515-54-59TB (NH.Q59EU.039) configuration, which now costs about30 000 UAH, which is very humane by the standards of gaming laptops.

 5 reasons to buy Acer Nitro 5 AN515-54: